worldiety/helm-charts/project-template/README.md

 > **NOTE** - If you need to change them, you MUST talk to the DevOps team first.

 <dt><b>probe</b><dt>
-<dd>Defines an endpoint (and port) through which a health check is provided.
+<dd>Defines an endpoint through which a health check is provided.
  This is used by Kubernetes to check when the service is available.
- The port for the probe will be set automatically.
-It will be the same, as the value of "containerPort".
+ The port for the probe will be set automatically to 'http' if not defined.

  More Information: https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/

     probe:
         path: /
+        port: http

 > **OPTIONAL** - Default: no liveness/startup probe
 </dl>